GAD-7 (Generalized Anxiety Disorder Screener)

 The Scale

-A score of 10 or higher is considered the threshold for clinically significant anxiety.
-HiBoop flags moderate to severe scores and highlights change over time to support treatment planning.
+A score of 10 or higher is often used as a threshold for identifying clinically significant anxiety.

 Copyright